democracygps/polis/delphi/docs/QUICK_START.md

 ## Environment Setup

-The Python implementation requires Python 3.8+ (ideally Python 3.12) and several dependencies.
+The Python implementation requires Python 3.12+ and several dependencies.

 ### Creating a New Virtual Environment